kiratech/labs/Workshops/AI/04-Agents-and-RAG/README.md

 ### 1.2 Sentence Transformers (Embeddings)

 In any RAG pipeline, semantic understanding starts from good embeddings.
 Sentence Transformers provide pre-trained models that map text into high-dimensional vectors capturing meaning rather than exact words.
-This enables semantic similarity search, where “voucher limit” and “compensation cap” become close neighbors in vector space, making retrieval far more robust than keyword search.
+This enables semantic similarity search, where "voucher limit" and "compensation cap" become close neighbors in vector space, making retrieval far more robust than keyword search.

 * **Role:** Encode chunks and queries for similarity search.
 * **Config:** `.env: EMB_MODEL=sentence-transformers/all-MiniLM-L6-v2`